Pamicel/naive-framework/doc_COMPONENTS.md

 Parents/children communication can be hard, but not for components.

-Because I believed it was cleaner, children are not scoped inside their parent component.
-There are instead systems in place that give a parent and a child the ability to trigger actions inside one another.
+Children are not scoped inside their parent component.
+Instead there are systems in place that give a parent and a child the ability to pass data to one another and to trigger actions inside one another.

 ### <a name="emiters"></a>Emiters
 All components have a handle called `$emit` that lets them use a function that they expect the parent to give them (through `on: {...}` in the parent doorman).